 - pencil style sketchnoting graphics

-Our collection of hand sketched shapes is probably the largest collection of shapes like this available online.
+Our collection of hand-sketched shapes is probably the largest collection of shapes like this available online.
 We have over 500 handcrafted doodles, and our collection is constantly growing.

 Browse the bundle collection of

-To give you tools for to draw (no pun intended!) attention and focus to important information in a fun and clever way.
+To give you the tools to draw (no pun intended!) attention and focus to important information in a fun and clever way.
 By making our graphical representation interesting, we are making our presentations interesting as well, and we’re also making them more memorable.